plone/training/gatsby/pages.rst

 Pages
 =====

-Pages can be considered similar to HTML documents in a website, but here, internally they are React components instead with way more functionality and can even be dynamically generated.
+The core part of a website are pages.
+Every site has at least one HTML page (for example a single page application or a landing page).

+GatsbyJS is a static site generator, so it has the concept of pages itself.
+They only difference is that they are not standard HTML documents, but internally they are React components that will be converted in static HTML on build time.

+ReactJS is a good choice because it allows to add more functionalities to the page and can also be dynamically generated.

 If we see the file structure of our `hello-world` project, we can see that there is a `pages` folder with some JavaScript files: